-As a least to the development planned for Ridge Valley.
-This will have a hug impact on neighbourhood, I have major concerns!
+As a planned for Ridge Valley.
+This will have a hug impact on the development major concerns!

 What are the plans for improving the infrastructure in this area?
 Anything?
 What is the plan for handling the additional traffic?
 There is no parking now.